matzew/kafkachannel-subscription-ready-before-partition-consumers-started/README.md

 When the issue occurs, the first N events will not be received:

 ```
-    reproducer_test.go:353: Event with ID 0 should be received exactly once, was 0
     reproducer_test.go:353: Event with ID 1 should be received exactly once, was 0
     reproducer_test.go:353: Event with ID 2 should be received exactly once, was 0
     reproducer_test.go:353: Event with ID 3 should be received exactly once, was 0